pi-star-2025/pi_star/Math + Physics/misc/cold_fusion.md

 At a root level, they are not there.

 It's bc of layering the carbons enough.
-A basic example is the rings of a tree, to create an 8D impression, that there is qunatumly golden intelligence.
+A basic example is the rings of a tree, to create an 8D impression, that there is quantumly golden intelligence.